 Identity & Access Management as second business area

-DAASI International is an expert for Federated Identity & Access Management (IAM), demanded in whole Europe.
+DAASI International is an expert for Federated Identity & Access Management (IAM), sought-after by customers all over Europe.
 The technologies and methods of Identity & Access Management are also beneficial for virtual research environments, thus DAASI International can contribute her IAM expertise to Digital Humanities projects and therefore connect her two business areas.
 DAASI International’s specialization in federations is an additional benefit for the highly-interconnected projects and scholars of the Digital Humanities.

 More over, the customer base of DAASI International includes, in addition to corporations and authorities, numerous universities and research institutions.
 Hence, DAASI International is even deeper involved in the spheres and networks of research and universities.

 CEO Peter Gietz as recognized expert

 Peter Gietz, founder and CEO of DAASI International, has been active in the field of information technology since 1985, and has become a globally recognized expert for directory services.